act-rules/act-rules.github.io/_rules/attr-not-duplicated-e6952f.md

 #### Passed Example 4

-This `SVG` element contains no duplicated attributes.
+This `SVG` element contains no attributes.

 ```html
 <svg>